Susan Tedeschi: Soul Stew Revival

 While in New Orleans opening for the Allman Brothers Band on their 1999 summer tour, Tedeschi met Derek Trucks; Trucks was slide guitarist for the band, and bandleader and lead guitarist of The Derek Trucks Band.
 In addition to a personal relationship, Tedeschi and Trucks then toured together frequently under the name Soul Stew Revival.
 SSR included members of The Derek Trucks Band, members of Tedeschi's band, and other musicians who traveled with them, including Trucks' younger brother, drummer Duane Trucks.
 In 2008, they added a three-piece horn section.

+The Other Ones

+In 2002, Tedeschi toured as a member of the Other Ones, a band comprising former Grateful Dead members Bob Weir, Phil Lesh, Mickey Hart, and Bill Kreutzmann, along with Jimmy Herring, Rob Barraco, and Jeff Chimenti.

 Tedeschi Trucks Band

 In 2010, Tedeschi and Trucks announced a hiatus for their solo bands, and formed a new group called Tedeschi Trucks Band.
 The group performed at a number of festivals including Eric Clapton's Crossroads Guitar Festival, Fuji Rock Festival and others.
 Unlike their previous collaborative project–Derek Trucks & Susan Tedeschi's Soul Stew Revival–the Tedeschi Trucks Band focuses on writing and performing original material and is the focus of both Trucks and Tedeschi for the foreseeable future.

 Layla Revisited (Live at LOCKN') was announced on May 7, 2021.
 The album is a one-time live recording of the Derek and The Dominos album Layla and Other Assorted Love Songs performed in full with Trey Anastasio.
 Recorded on August 24, 2019, at the Lockn' Festival in Arrington, Virginia, the album was released on July 16, 2021.